samwaseee/quiz-hero/README.md

    - `==` compares values for equality after converting both values to a common type (type coercion), while `===` compares both value and type without performing type conversion.

 2. **Explain closures in JavaScript.**
-   - A closure is a function that retains access to its lexical scope even when the function is executed outside that scope.
+   - A closure is a feature in JavaScript that created when a function is declared within a function.
 This allows functions to access variables from an enclosing scope, even after that scope has finished executing.

 3. **What is the `this` keyword and how is it used?**
    - `This` refers to the object that is executing the current function.
 Its value is determined by how a function is called: